How Does a Wood Pellet Boiler Work?

 Future Proof Your Premises with a Wood Chip Boiler

 There are a huge number of benefits of wood pellet boilers including reduced costs, a wide availability of fuel and improved self-sufficiency – not to mention that it’s a great step in future proofing your home.
-Here at Oxford Renewables we offer a wide variety of wood pellet and chip boilers to suit various requirements, so whether you’re looking to heat a domestic property or want to use a wood boiler to contribute towards your energy usage, we’re sure to have the right wood chip boiler for you.
+Here at Oxford Renewables we offer a wide variety of wood pellet and chip boilers to suit various requirements, so whether you’re looking to heat a domestic property or want to use a biomass boiler system to contribute towards your energy usage, we’re sure to have the right wood chip boiler for you.

 With years of experience in the industry, Oxford Renewables are ideally placed to offer comprehensive advice.
 Please feel free to get in touch today for more information about our wood pellet boilers and which model would suit you best.